cnguyen10/few_shot_meta_learning/README.md

 If you feel this repository useful, please give a :star: to motivate my work.

 In addition, please consider to give a :star: to the [__higher__][higher repo] repository developed by Facebook.
 Without it, we still suffer from the arduous re-implementation of model "functional" form.

----
-(legacy)

-## Test
-The command for testing is slightly different from running.
-This can be done by provide the file (or epoch) we want to test through `resume_epoch=xx`, where `xx` is the id of the file.
-It is followed by the parameter `--test`, and:
-- `--no_uncertainty`: quanlitative result in regression, or output the accuracy of each task in classification,
-- `--uncertainty`: outputs a csv-file with accuracy and prediction class probability of each image.
-This will be then used to calculate the calibration error.

 [higher repo]: https://github.com/facebookresearch/higher